Godley/lanyon/_posts/2017-11-26-newbies-guide-to-logging.md

 Educators, be those tutorial writers, former teachers, or current teachers are using print statements everywhere because they don't know that industry doesn't do that. (and why should they?)

-Or at least, having 2 former teachers and one current teacher respond in that way leads me to believe this.
-So I thought I'd write a short guide on how and why to use logging instead of print.
+Or at least, having 2 former teachers respond in that way leads me to believe this.
+I thought I'd write a short guide on how and why to use logging instead of print.

 ## What's the difference?